Chloe Williams (footballer)

-Chloe Williams (born 22 December 2000) is a professional footballer who plays as a midfielder for team Wolverhampton Wanderers.
+Chloe Williams (born 22 December 2000) is a Welsh professional footballer who plays as a midfielder for team Wolverhampton Wanderers.
 She also plays for the Wales national team.

 Club career

 Wolverhampton Wanderers

 Williams joined the Wolverhampton Wanderers academy aged 15 having started playing age 6 with local team Great Wyrley FC and later West Bromwich Albion.
 On 17 December 2017, Williams made her Wolves first team debut in an FA Cup second round defeat against Brighouse Town.

 Manchester United

 In July 2019, Williams joined FA WSL club Manchester United, initially as part of the club's under-21 squad but was named in a senior matchday squad for the first time on 20 October 2019 as an unused substitute for a League Cup group game against Manchester City.

 Blackburn Rovers (loan)

 On 14 November 2021, Williams joined Blackburn Rovers of the Women's Championship on loan for the season.
 On 14 August 2022, Williams returned to Blackburn Rovers for the 2022–23 season.